rprichard/winpty/misc/console-handles.md

  - Whether the `CreateProcess` parameter, `bInheritHandles`, was `TRUE` (*InheritHandles*)

-From Window XP up until Windows 8, `CreateProcess` sets standard handles as
+From Window XP up until Windows 8, `CreateProcess` sets standard handles using the first matching rule:
-follows:

  1. If *UseStdHandles*, then the child uses the `STARTUPINFO` fields.
 Windows makes no attempt to validate the handles, nor will it treat a